SWI – Susceptibility Weighted Imaging for MRI after TBI

 SWI “Susceptibility Weighted Imaging” (“SWI”) picks up where gradient echo imaging stopped.
 Every few years, I get excited again about some advance in neuroimaging to help prove the mild brain injury case.
 Diagnosing concussions involves reconstructing evidence of what happened in a medical event, were the overt syptomatic evidence is transient.
 Thus, the ER doctors are too reliant on getting history of what happened from someone who likely has memory problems of what happened.
 In fact, the memory problems are the best evidence of concussion.
 Yet, if you ask the question the wrong way, you don’t get evidence of memory problem, you just get no evidence.

 Thus, the quest for the Holy Grail for a bright line tool to prove concussion is ongoing.
 SWI is the most tangible of the new MRI techniques to prove a mild brain injury, even though it is abnormal in fewer cases than other developments such as DTI.
-On our previous page, we discussed the hemosiderin trace brain bleeds is leave behind.
+On our previous page, we discussed the hemosiderin traces brain bleeds leave behind.
 Ten years ago, GRE (gradient echo imaging) was the state of the art in imaging those hemosiderin stains.
 Yet in an overwhelming percentage of MTBI cases, the GRE was normal.
 Gradient Echo Imaging was to be the breakthrough technology.
 It has had little value in MTBI cases.

 SWI is searching for the same thing as GRE but is a huge leap forward because it is five times more sensitive than GRE.
 SWI tunes the magnet to detect microhemorrhages where conventional MRI cannot.
 Like Gradient Echo Imaging, it images the hemosiderin staining on brain tissue.
 [1] The puzzle is whether five times better is enough when you may be talking about multiplying zero.
 If no hemosidrin deposits show up in even complicated MTBI cases, it may very well be that the kind of bleeds that leave hemosiderin behind are not the principal culprit in the MTBI.
 Time will tell.